Last night my best friends surprised me with dinner and cake at Doppio (so good), but…

 "I like to keep in mind that at any time, the skateboard will humble you."

-Anonymous asked: What are your thoughts on online dating?
+Anonymous said: What are your thoughts on online dating?
 I'm super skeptical but after my last bad breakup I need a jolt and a dive, not a toe into the waters of dating.

 After my dad broke up with Buffy, he asked his best friend for a list of the ten hottest babes in New York City and then began to check off names—calling one, taking her out, deciding, “No, she’s not for me,” and then moving on to the next one.
 My mom was, I don’t know, maybe fourth on the list?
 Number six?
 Anyway he showed up at her apartment on a rainy night in November; by then he was sick of the game and didn’t particularly want to be there.
 He even had a newspaper tucked under one arm in case it all went south.
 So he arrives, rings the bell, she opens the door, bursts out laughing at the sight of him, and he knows at that very moment that he will marry her.
 (He made good seven months later.)